Massachusetts Personal Injury Attorneys

-Lynch & Owens are south shore personal injury attorneys who represent injured individuals throughout Massachusetts.
-Our personal injury attorneys, James M. Lynch and Lisa A. Galas, have represented hundreds of Massachusetts clients in cases involving tens of millions of dollars.
+The legal team of Lynch & Owens represents injured individuals throughout Massachusetts.
+Our personal injury attorneys, James M. Lynch and Lisa A. Galas, have successfully represented hundreds of clients in cases involving tens of millions of dollars.
 If you have been injured, or a family member has died, due to the negligence or recklessness of another person or company, you may be entitled to financial compensation.
 Attorney Lynch and Attorney Galas can help you obtain the compensation you deserve for your injuries.

 What if I Didn’t Immediately Know I Was Injured?